Ads Management

 The Java example:

-• "Java course" → Google knows: coding
+• "Java course" → Google understands this may mean programming.

-• "Java beans" → Google knows: coffee
+• "Java beans" → Google understands this may mean coffee.

 The "Weekly Pruning" Ritual